cloud-whisperer/mini-projects/sqs-lambda-cloudwatch/README.md

 - 📦 &nbsp;&nbsp;Created an Amazon SQS Queue<br>
       Set up a standard SQS queue with appropriate access policies to allow message sending and receiving.
-- 🧑‍💻 &nbsp;&nbsp;Wrote and Deployed a Dual-Purpose Lambda Function<br.
+- 🧑‍💻 &nbsp;&nbsp;Wrote and deployed a dual-purpose Lambda Function.<br>
       Developed a Python-based Lambda function that sends a message to the queue, receives a message, and deletes it—executing the full SQS workflow.
 - 🔐 &nbsp;&nbsp;Configured Environment Variables and IAM Permissions<br>